dannybarto/Election_Analysis/README.md

 - A full tabulation of all of the votes cast in the election
 - Determine the candidates in the election and how many votes each recieved
 - Calculate the percentage of the total votes cast that each candidate recieved
-- Determine the winner of the election
+- Ascertain the winner of the election
+- Determine the voter turnout for each county
+- Calculate the percentage from each county out of the total count
+- Find the county with the highest turnout

 ## Resources